gyy710/My_first_MCP_pj_txt_counter/README.md

-# My first MCP pj:txt counter
+# My first MCP project: txt counter
 This is my first MCP project which helps users manage their desk